About the Director

 About L'Avventura London

-In 2009, music director and plucked instrument specialist Žak Ozmo founded L'Avventura London, a period-instrument ensemble dedicated to the exploration of Western musical repertoire from the sixteenth through eighteenth centuries.
+L'Avventura London, founded and directed by Žak Ozmo, is a period-instrument ensemble dedicated to the exploration of Western musical repertoire from the sixteenth through eighteenth centuries.
 Through a combination of brilliant virtuosity, passion, unbridled dramaticism, and an extensive knowledge of historical performance practice and its repertoire, L’Avventura London seeks to bring the joy of a new musical adventure to its rapidly growing audiences.
-Testifying to the ensemble’s rapid rise, L’Avventura’s performances have been featured on BBC Radio 3, American NPR, Australian ABC Classic FM, German KulturRadio and MDR Figaro, Austrian ORF Radio Ö1, Belgium Radio Klara, Spanish Catalunya Radio and Russian Classic FM, among others; the press has praised the group for its ‘excellent musicianship’ and 'an admirable understanding of Baroque performance conventions' (Gramophone), and described its performances as ‘engaging, entertaining…an enormous amount of atmosphere and character’ (Opera News).
-The majority of L'Avventura's concert programmes are based on Žak's original research, his performing editions, and arrangements, and regularly include modern debuts of forgotten musical treasures, along with fresh takes on more familiar and much-loved masterpieces.
-The music is performed on the original, or exacting copies of the original instruments for which it was written.
+Testifying to the ensemble’s rapid rise since its formation in 2009, L’Avventura’s performances, both live and recorded, have been broadcast on BBC Radio 3, American NPR, Canadian CBC, Australian ABC Classic FM, German KulturRadio and MDR Figaro, Austrian ORF Radio Ö1, Belgium Radio Klara, Spanish Catalunya Radio and Russian Classic FM, among others; the press has praised the group for its ‘excellent musicianship’ and 'an admirable understanding of Baroque performance conventions' (Gramophone), and described its performances as ‘engaging, entertaining…an enormous amount of atmosphere and character’ (Opera News).
+The majority of L’Avventura’s concert programmes is based on Žak’s original research, his performing editions, and arrangements, and regularly includes modern debuts of forgotten musical treasures, along with fresh takes on more familiar and much-loved masterpieces.

 This exciting chamber ensemble varies in size based on its current project, and on occasion expands into a full-size orchestra.
 L'Avventura London regularly works with singers and other guest artists, and consists of some of the most talented and innovative musicians from the professional London early music circle.